Emperor Penguin Colony Found on Princess Ragnhild Coast

 DID YOU KNOW?

-• There are 17 species of penguins and the Emperor Penguin is the largest of them all.
+• There are 17 penguin species, and the Emperor Penguin is the largest of them all.

 Share post: